RyanScarbrough/GenfanadThis/README.md

 5) The debugger pauses at the breakpoint and we catch the event, then we retrieve the current JavaScript callstack, and call a function on the callstack that runs "document.this = this".

 6) Afterwards, the debugger is disabled and detached along with the eventlistener.

+## Implications

+Chrome's remote debugging protocol can be used to access Genfanad variables _without_ modyfing any code.

+An instance of Chrome could be ran with "--remote-debugging-port=9222 --user-data-dir=remote-profile" to enable remote debugging.
+Then plugins such as [GenLite](https://github.com/Retoxified/GenLite) could access the debugger remotely and create a global Genfanad _this_ variable, without modyfing any of Genfanad's code.